-Step 8: Add more Chocolate Chips Immediately after removing from the oven add chocolate chips to the tops of cookies and spread chocolate once it melts a little with a toothpick.
+Step 8: Add more Chocolate Chips Immediately after removing from the oven add chocolate chips to the tops of the cookies and spread the chocolate once it melts a little with a toothpick.

 Step 9: Cool Allow the pumpkin cookies to cool on the baking sheet for 15 minutes, and then transfer them to a cooling rack.

 1. Always use parchment paper.
 This allows the cookies to cook more evenly and makes it easier to remove them from the sheet.
 You can also use a silicone baking sheet if you have one in your kitchen.

 2. You can add more chocolate chips.
 If you have a sweet tooth, you can add in more chocolate chips than the recipe calls for.
 You can also use dark chocolate if you are a dark chocolate fan.

 3. Use a cookie scoop.
 To get cookies that cook evenly, I use a 2 tablespoon cookie scoop.
 It makes perfect-looking cookies every time!

 For this recipe, you will need pumpkin puree.
 You can typically find this in the canned goods section at your local grocery store.
 If you are feeling like a true baker, you can always make it from scratch, too.
 Try this Easy Pumpkin Puree from Scratch!